c-defabry/c-defabry/README.md

 - 🔭 I’m currently working on determining key aquifer/aquitard properties through the joint analysis of InSAR data and hydraulic head records

-- 🤝 I’m looking for help with further developing my groundwater flow models in the MODFLOW environment
+- 🤝 I’m looking for collaborators interested in further developing my groundwater flow models in the MODFLOW environment

 - 💬 Ask me about my favorite experience while conducting field work or for access to my InSAR processing codes